KennyHermus/FullstackOpen/part1/README.md

 ## About

-This part of the course covered the basics of web development with JavaScript and React including JSX, objects, event-handlers, and rendering components.
+This part of the course covered the basics of web development with JavaScript and React including JSX, objects, event-handlers, and re-rendering components.
 There were three main applications that were built throughout this lesson, being courseinfo, unicafe, and anecdotes, each with their own subdirectory.
 I also have a subdirectory named lessonCode which contains the source code of the examples and follow-along code throughout this part.

 ## Course Info